Spanish court rejects custody for Western Sahara independence leader

 “The prosecution report has not provided elements of evidence supporting the existence of reasons to believe he is responsible of any crime,” a court document said.

-The development was a new twist in a dispute between Madrid and Rabat over Ghali.
+The Spanish government says he was allowed treatment in Spain as a humanitarian gesture.

-The Spanish government says he was allowed treatment in Spain as a humanitarian gesture, but the move had angered Morocco and led Rabat to relax border controls which allowed thousands of migrants to enter Spain’s North African enclave of Ceuta last month.
+A Spanish newspaper said Ghali planned to leave Spain soon although his lawyer says he will remain until the case is over.

-Shortly after Tuesday’s court decision, Spanish government spokeswoman Maria Jesus Montero said she expected diplomatic relations with Morocco to return to normal in the coming hours.
+Shortly after Tuesday’s court decision, Spanish government spokeswoman Maria Jesus Montero said she expected diplomatic relations with Morocco to return to normal within hours.

 But despite her optimism, the decision not to detain Ghali was likely to infuriate Morocco.